Corporate - Withholding taxesLast reviewed - 02 October 2022

 Domestic corporations paying certain types of income to non-residents are required to withhold tax.

 Payments made to public entertainers and non-resident professionals who perform services in Singapore are also subject to a final tax of 15% on their gross income.
 For public entertainers, this appears to be a final tax unless they qualify to be taxed as Singapore tax residents.
-However, non-resident professionals may elect to be taxed at the prevailing tax rate for non-resident individuals of 22% on net income if this results in a lower tax cost.
-The WHT rate on payments to non-resident entertainers was reduced to 10% from 22 February 2010 to 31 March 2020.
+However, non-resident professionals may elect to be taxed at the prevailing tax rate for non-resident individuals of 22% (or 24% from year of assessment 2024) on net income if this results in a lower tax cost.

 Ship charter fee payments are not subject to WHT.